 The public housing policy intern is a part-time position offered for college credit that reports to the executive director of the City of Ashland Housing Authority.
-The public housing policy intern supports the City of Ashland Housing Authority administration and Board of Commissioners by reviewing and revising organizational policies.
+The public housing policy intern supports the City of Ashland Housing Authority administration and Board of Commissioners to complete its mission, which is to provide safe, decent, affordable, accessible and sanitary housing for low income individuals and families while managing resources efficiently.
+The PHA promotes an environment free from discrimination while supporting autonomous lifestyles for all tenants.
+Interns assist with reviewing and revising organizational policies.
 Through the internship, the student will gain a broad overview of the services provided by Public Housing Authorities and gain extensive experience in developing policies to comply with federal regulations.
 The ideal candidate will be one that is motivated to work independently and is highly attentive to details.
 The weekly time commitment is negotiable with the best candidate.

 - Create a database of required policies for Public Housing Authorities

 - Compare the database with existing City of Ashland Housing Authority Policies

 - Work with the Executive Director and Assistant Director to review and revise policies.
 May include

 - Work with Executive Director and Assistant Director To Revise Tenant Documents.
 May include: